 Your employees need a break.
 So you have a responsibility to make things as straightforward as possible.

 Our world-famous absence management software makes managing holiday entitlement easy.
-With our integrated holiday tracking, any employee can login from any device and instantly see how much leave they’re entitled to, and how much they have remaining.
+With our integrated holiday tracker, any employee can log in from any device and instantly see how much leave they’re entitled to, and how much they have remaining.
 And if they want to book any time off, they can make a request, and get a confirmation, in a matter of seconds.

-Did you know e-days automatically calculates pro-rated holiday entitlement for your employees?Watch demo videos
+Did you know e-days automatically calculate pro-rated holiday entitlement for your employees?Watch demo videos